dakshsharma07/Artificial-Intelligence-/neural nets/README.md

 ### Files I edited

-NeuralNet.py: Your entire Neural Net implementation will be within this file Testing.py: Helper functions for learning a neural net from data
+NeuralNet.py: My entire Neural Net implementation will be within this file

+Testing.py: Helper functions for learning a neural net from data

-NeuralNet_report.pptx: Your answers to the analysis questions go into this file.
+NeuralNet_report.pptx: My answers to the analysis questions go into this file.